Jake Marisnick Player Props: Tigers vs. Diamondbacks

 Jake Marisnick At The Plate

-- Marisnick has gotten a hit in two of eight games this season, and had multiple hits in one of those games.
+- Twice in nine games this year, Marisnick has gotten aboard via a hit, and he had multiple hits in one of those games.

-- In eight games played this year, he has not hit a long ball.
+- He has not gone deep in his nine games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.